CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 * Which specific work environments with their information security requirements and which associated measures must be taken into account, eg. B. Processes, procedures, tasks and roles including possible changes?
 ** Possible training content **

 In the following, a structure and important contents of training modules are presented by way of example, which, according to the aspects presented, still have to be processed in terms of roles and resources.
-For many areas, training offers from appropriate providers are available, if internal planning and implementation in the institution is not possible.
+For many areas, training offers from appropriate providers are available if internal planning and implementation in the institution is not possible.

 The modules initially differ only by topic.
 Each module can be carried out in an adapted content depth.
 This depends on which work environment or section of an employee's career the module is intended for.The content of the training should be established on the basis of the analysis developed in action ORP.3.M4 Conception of an information security training and awareness-raising program and regularly reviewed and adjusted to maximize the effectiveness of the training.
 In addition, all components of the IT-Grundschutz Compendium that are relevant for the respective information network should be checked to see whether the necessary measures were not only arranged but also trained.